capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 ### Information you need
 #### Where to install the plugins
 When SuperCollider starts up, it looks for the plugins in a particular location.
 You need to know this location in order to control where the plugins get installed.
-Start SuperCollider, and look at the post window.
+Start the SuperCollider IDE, and look at the post window.
 The following is part of the post window output on my machine:

     NumPrimitives = 679
     compiling dir: '/usr/share/SuperCollider/SCClassLibrary'